Losing an Erection During Sex: Reasons & Resolutions

 Finally, some psychological factors and mental health concerns may affect your ability to remain hard while you’re having sex.

 Anxiety and depression are both associated with a higher risk of developing ED.
-Even feelings of anxiety, fear or guilt about sex can cause you to lose your erection when they become severe.
+Feelings of anxiety, fear or guilt about sex can cause you to lose your erection when they become severe.

 Sometimes, even stress — about your sexual function specifically or from your career or relationships — can affect your erections and ability to properly connect with your sexual partner.